-For the investment period from mid February 2021 onwards, the portfolio managers of the Fund continued to be focused on preserving the maximum shareholder value of the Fund.
+Following the end of the investment period, the portfolio managers of the Fund continue to be focused on preserving the maximum participant value of the Fund.
 This is done via regular reviews of the loan investments and careful processing of the borrower's financials and covenant compliance.
-Furthermore, we note that also during 2022 the fund experienced some loan repayments (which is as expected) and subsequent distributions to the participants of the Fund.
+Furthermore, the Fund manager notes that also during 2023 the Fund experienced some loan repayments (which is as expected) and subsequent distributions to the participants of the Fund.

-For 2022 we note that the credit quality of the overall Fund remained in line with the investment objective.
+For 2023 the Fund manager notes that the credit quality of the overall Fund remained in line with the investment objective.